 Composite Deckboard options

 These WPC composite deckboards are made primarily from a mix of recycled hardwood fibres and polyethylene.
 These raw materials are mixed with a bonding agent, colour tint and additives.
-An anti-UV agent helps to resist colour fade of the boards.
-However, there will be some change of colour over time.
+An anti-UV agent is also used to helps resist colour fade of the boards.
+However, there will be some change in the colour of the deckboards over time.

 This composite range includes both hollow and solid deck-boards.
-The hollow core boards feature a honeycomb construction which keeps weight and materials cost down.
+The hollow core boards feature a honeycomb construction which help to keep the weight and materials cost down.
 The top of the board features the narrow spaced grooves which provide an anti-slip surface.
 After fitting the ends of the hollow boards will have to be capped.
 The solid core boards offer greater strength and are normally preferred for commercial, or heavy domestic usage.

 Both hollow and solid boards are available in eight popular colours.
-These are charcoal, coffee, olive green, light grey, stone grey, ivory, redwood and teak.
-As with all decking and cladding products there may be slight colour variations between boards from different production batches.
+The colours are charcoal, coffee, olive green, light grey, stone grey, ivory, redwood and teak.
+Please note that with all decking and cladding products there may be slight colour variations between boards from different production batches.

 Design and Installation

 Taking a little time with the deck’s design will help with the installation as well as the deck’s functionality.
-While the decking frame can be constructed using WPC joists they wouldn’t suit a deck with any elevation.
+While the decking frame can be constructed using WPC joists they wouldn’t suit an elevated deck.
 In these circumstances Plaswood or standard timber joists and posts would have to be used.
 Elevation in a deck generally means steps will be needed in the deck.
 When planning these steps and deck edges it would be advisable to buy some solid bullnosed boards, maybe even in a contrasting colour.
 By edging a grey deck area with charcoal bullnose boards the eyes will be more aware of any changes in height.

 Consideration also needs to be made for which direction the grooves of the deck surface are running.
 The narrow grooves have the better anti-slip properties and where the water runs off is also important to the maintenance of the deck area – any damp corners will encourage algae.
 Gravel soakaways are often integrated into deck design.